FollettSchoolSolutions/perfmon4j/readme.txt

 McHenry, IL 60050

 ** 2.0.2 - TBD
+- Javaagent parameters can now be included in the bootConfiguration setting of the perfmonconfig.xml.
+Note the parameters from the bootconfiguration.
 - Added option to load perfmon configuration using the classloader.
 By default we look for perfmonconfig.xml within the default package.
 To disable this you can pass the argument (ex: '-cfalse') using the perfmon4j.jar javaagent parameter.